 This group is composed of employees classified as contingent faculty, adjunct, adjunct faculty, adjunct instructor, and adjunct professor.
-There were 133 employees in this group, including 78 females and 5 minorities.
+There were 113 employees in this group, including 64 females and 5 minorities.

 These positions are usually appointed without a national search.
-There were 33 hires into this job group, 18 were females, and 1 was a female minority.
+There were 16 hires into this job group, including 9 females.
 The analysis shows no underrepresentation.